 What is driving this change?
 Lets look at some Buyer Insights

 Business Content Aggregation is on the rise because buyers like to have relevant information that makes them look good in business discussions , allowing them ease of access and opportunity to be more frequently updated..
 Buyers usually prefer to keep themselves unto date on all the latest trends in their industry.
 Buyers also tend to prefer non salesy content that relies on providing customer information around trends, best practices, technological advancements, Analyst generated content etc. Content type used in the past 12 months to research B2B purchasing decisions: White Papers (83%); Case Studies (67%); Webinars (75%); eBooks (68%); Videos (63%); Blog Posts (56%); Infographics (52%).
-(DemandGen Report)
+(DemandGen Report).
+You content marketing strategy should factor this into the types of formats you use.

 Non linear thought leadership content allows customers more flexibility to directly interact and ease of access to CXOs.
 That’s an intense feel good factor.
-Blogs or personalised CXO content allowing not only an insight into the seller organization culture and business acumen, it also creates an unspoken bond that allows a more free flow of content exchange in an informal environment.
+Blogs or personalised CXO content allowing not only an insight into the seller organization culture and business acumen, also creates an unspoken bond that allows a more free flow of content exchange in an informal environment.
 52% of corporate bloggers do not use a formal editor.(Orbit Media) & 55% of business bloggers are getting 5% or more of their corporate web site’s traffic from their blog.
-(Curata)
+(Curata) Ensure your content marketing strategy allows the authentic voice of your executives to shine through.

 Role of Internal Communications in making Clients feel good.Marketers tend to focus on external content, but internal content generation also allows clients a huge high..For instance at CSS Corp, every senior client leader is interviewed informally about various aspects of their professional and personal life and the assets created(with client permission of course) are circulated amongst all employees of the vendor organization.
 Not only does that create an immense “feel good” factor, it also allows the customer to represent that collateral in his subset within the client organization.
 That is also a great recognition factor.